EnergyCAP

-EnergyCAP, LLC, is a leading energy and utility management platform.
-Their cloud-native SaaS platform centralizes energy data into one audited system, equipping energy and finance teams to pinpoint waste, allocate costs accurately, and cut both energy use and utility spend in a single workflow.
-Founded in 1980 and headquartered in Boalsburg, Pennsylvania, EnergyCAP has evolved from utility bill tracking software into a comprehensive energy and utility management system used by thousands of public and private institutions globally.
+EnergyCAP, LLC, is an energy and utility management platform.
+Their cloud-native SaaS platform centralizes energy data into one audited system.
+Founded in 1980 and headquartered in Boalsburg, Pennsylvania.

 History

 EnergyCAP's history dates back to 1980.
 In response to a growing demand for energy management software when PCs were in their infancy, Steven D. Heinz founded OmniComp, Inc. in 1980 and launched the development of EnergyCAP predecessor FASER Energy Accounting.

 FASER became widely used by retail chains, government, universities, school districts and property managers.
 By the mid-1990s, FASER's thousands of users tracked an estimated five million bills a year valued at $2 billion.
 FASER and OmniComp were purchased by Enron Corporation in 1996.
 Following Enron's bankruptcy in late 2001, Heinz acquired the energy information assets and launched Good Steward Software, which was renamed to EnergyCAP, Inc. in January 2010.
 The company was renamed EnergyCAP, LLC in March 2021 upon the establishment of a strategic partnership with private equity investment firm Resurgens Technology Partners.